foxBMS/foxbms-2/docs/software/modules/driver/can/can.rst

 - pointer to 64-bit CAN message.
 - bit position in CAN message where the signal data must be stored.
 - length of the signal data in the CAN message.
 - signal data.
-If data is e.g. a float, it must be cast to an integer before being passed to the function.
+Fox example, if data is a float, it must be cast to an integer before being passed to the function.
 - endianness (big or little endian) of CAN data.

 Once the CAN message is ready, the function ``CAN_TxSetCanDataWithMessageData()`` must be called.
 It will store the CAN message in the variable used by the low-level driver for the actual transmission.

 The function ``CAN_PeriodicTransmit()`` is called every 10ms by the 10ms task.